 The project aims to create an enabling environment for the participatory cetacean monitoring and conservation in the Sotavento (South) Islands of the archipelago.
 Local sea users from fishers to tour operators will be involved to monitor and report whale and dolphin sightings.
-Workshops are organized to develop and trial in the field the first whale watching guidelines/Code of Conduct for the sea users in Cape Verde.
+Workshops are organized to develop and trial in the field the first whale watching guidelines/Code of Conduct for the sea users in Cabo Verde.
 Number of cetacean rescue teams will be trained and assembled within coastal communities to respond to cetacean standings.
 Project contributes to the implementation of the National Cetacean Conservation Plan which was approved in June 2015 and is implemented in collaboration with the National Directorate of Environment.

 Participatory Shark and Ray Conservation and Research, Cape Verde

 Project creates an enabling environment for the participatory monitoring and education of sharks and rays in Cape Verde.
 Activities contribute to the implementation of the national elasmobranch conservation strategies.
 All project participants such as fishers gain more knowledge about marine environment and recourses they depend upon, while governmental agencies will acquire information to shape management strategies for the target species and their habitat.

 Data mobilization and citizen science for the conservation of marine megafauna in Cape Verde